xavigonzalvo/xavigonzalvo.github.io/_main_pages/about.md

 ---
 title: About
 anchor: about
-learn_more: True
 ---

 I got my M.Sc. degree in Electrical Engineering from Enginyeria i Arquitectura La Salle, Universitat Ramon Llull (URL), Barcelona, Spain in 2004.
-In 2010 I completed my Ph.D. studies in also at Ramon Llull./split/
+In 2010 I completed my Ph.D. studies in also at Ramon Llull.

 I was with the Department of Communications and Signal Theory, Enginyeria i Arquitectura LaSalle, as an Assistant Researcher from 2003 to March 2008.